America's nuclear missiles. Russia and the USA: what is hidden behind the threats to use nuclear weapons. Let's change our view of nuclear weapons

 Length and diameter, m 12.1x2

-Takeoff weight, t 36,8
+Take-off weight, t 36,8

 Number of steps, pcs 3

-Accelerating speed, m/s 6000
+Acceleration speed, m/s 6000

 Maximum flight range, km 9300

-Maximum deviation from the target, m 200
+Maximum deviation from target, m 200

 Charge type thermonuclear

-combat blocks 6 to 10 shared
+Combat units from 6 to 10 shared

 Type of basing underwater